tanghao-xiaomi/docs/en/demo/hello_world/Hello_World.md

 # Add Hello World Example

 ## I Overview
-openVela is built based on the open-source operating system NuttX, which further provides a variety of complex system-level services.
-To make openVela more comprehensive and feature-rich, it is necessary to introduce a complete development framework or functional module.
+openvela is built based on the open-source operating system NuttX, which further provides a variety of complex system-level services.
+To make openvela more comprehensive and feature-rich, it is necessary to introduce a complete development framework or functional module.
 A complete development framework typically includes the following two components:

 - System Applications: Internally developed system applications, usually stored in folders such as `framework/` and others.